crunchmail/crunchmail-client-php/docs/entities.rst

 The entities class
 ==================

-Request you send via the Crunchmail PHP Client will either return collections of entities or a single entitiy.
+The requests you send via the Crunchmail PHP Client will either return collections of entities or a single entities.

 The object returned might be a generic one (class Entities\GenericEntity) or specific, like Entities\MessageEntity for the messages.
 Specific entities will have special methods that abstract the use of the API.

-You will be able to access the fields return by the API directly, using the magic properties of the entitiy.
+You will be able to access the fields returned by the API directly, using the magic properties of the entitiy:

 .. code-block:: php